iAmNsengi/netNinja-course/readme.md

   - 300 Range: Codes for redirects
   - 400 Range: User or client error codes
   - 500 Range: Server error codes

+Express:
+ A framework that allows to easily manage our routing, requests, server side logic in a more elegant way and makes our codes easier to read and mantain.